October 15, 2019

 On other matters, however, such as curriculum and assessment, the first step is for the federal government to stop doing harm (of the kind listed in the six numbered items above).
 Ultimately it should simply do less — which includes refraining from trying to compel local school districts to adopt even the ideas that progressive educators endorse.
 Such coercion rarely turns out well because, while teachers and school administrators may not resist change, they do resist being changed.

 Calling for a scaled-down role is likely to find favor with conservatives who have been adamantly opposed to the Common Core curriculum standards in particular and are allergic to federal government initiatives in general.
-That alignment gives some of us pause, but, frankly, it also offers an opportunity to create alliances and perhaps even attract some conservative voters to a Democrat’s candidacy.
+That alignment gives some of us pause, but, frankly, it also offers an opportunity to create unexpected political alliances.

 At the same time, it is important to realize that many states have essentially been saying, “We demand that the federal government stop imposing its terrible standards and tests on our communities.
 It’s the states’ job to destroy critical thinking and curiosity, and we’ll do that with our terrible standards and tests, thank you very much.”
 If you’re a teacher, it may not make much difference if oppressive dictates originate in Washington, in the state capital, or even in your district’s central office.
 The point is still that your skills, and the unique interests and needs of your students, don’t count for much.
 So I suggest shifting the narrative from “The feds are bad” (which has disturbing implications when generalized beyond education) to “Let’s support the autonomy of professional educators.
 We won’t tell them how they must teach, but we will provide support for local communities to rethink the direction of education and offer to help them get there.”